xplosionmind/tommi.space/content/jam/public/tommi.space.md

   - “help wanted” issues search query
 ---
 <div class='yellow box'>
-	<p>These notes have to be considered more a random set of thoughts rather than an actual log.
+	<p>These notes have to be considered a random set of thoughts rather than an actual log.
 It was my original intention to track here the changes tommi.space undertakes, nevertheless, I fail at documenting everything because <u>it takes time and I am lazy</u>.</p>
 	<p>Also, being a developer or a designer is definitely not my occupation nor my main hobby, hence investing effort in documenting my decisions is not my priority, as well as to explain passages for educational purposes</p>
 </div>

+<p class='date'><time datetime='2023-10-14T23:00:00+02:00'>October 14<sup>th</sup> 2023</time></p>

+## No analytics!

+I realized that I do not actually need analytics on this website.
+I uninstalled [umami](https://umami.is 'umami official website') and I removed any client-side tracking.
+I did so for multiple reasons:

+- I rarely checked the data
+- Data was not reliable, since [visits.tommi.space is now listed in the easylist blocklist](https://github.com/easylist/easylist/issues/15069 '“ALLOW *.tommi.space / remove visits.tommi.space from the list” issue in easylist repository on GitHub').
+All the people using ad blockers did not appear at all in the stats.
+- Loading the analytics script took the website ~700ms longer to fully load.
+- I should learn to analyze server access logs, and I could use [server-side analytics](https://plausible.io/blog/server-log-analysis 'Client side vs server side analytics: What's the gap in data? | Plausible blog')
+- In the end, do I really care about how many people visit this crazy place?
+I do not need to see numbers, but to get feedback, create actual, direct, interactions!

+<p class='date'><time datetime='2023-04-05T00:00:00+01:00'>April 5<sup>th</sup> 2023</time></p>

+## Search

+Finally, after three years since rewriting this website from scratch, I found [Pagefind](https://pagefind.app 'Pagefind') to be <u>the perfect search solution</u>, both in terms of ease of use and performance.

 <p class='date'><time datetime='2022-12-01T10:14:49+01:00'>Thursday, December 1<sup>st</sup> 2022</time></p>